mattermost/mattermost-plugin-playbooks/docs/telemetry.md

 The following list details the types of metadata we collect:

 - `incidentID`: Unique identifier of the incident.
-- `userID`: Unique identifier of the user who performed the action.
 - `IsActive`: Boolean  value indicating if the incident is active.
 - `CommanderUserID`: Unique identifier of the commander of the incident.
 - `TeamID`: Unique identifier of the team where the incident channel is created